A Very Islamic Thanksgiving

 Middle Eastern music comes on the record player.

-My parents and Kamran, Maryam’s husband, bury their faces in their hands.
+My parents and Cameran, Maryam’s husband, bury their faces in their hands.

 Oh Dear Allah, Maryam is going to belly dance.